Q-Agency/Q-Architecture/example/README.md

 }
 ```

-## Example - SimpleNotifier
+## Example - QNotifier

 If BaseNotifier restrain you in some way and its BaseState does not cover your
-use case, but you want to use some benefits of BaseNotifier, then SimpleNotifier
+use case, but you want to use some benefits of BaseNotifier, then QNotifier is
-is here for you.
+here for you.

 ### ExampleSimpleNotifier